Step by step guide to reviewing a manuscript:

 - Improve your own writing skills.
 Reviewing others work can make it easier to spot commons errors in your own.

-Before agreeing to review for a journal, consider the following:
+Before agreeing to review for a manuscript in IJDRA journal, consider the following:

-- How you will need to submit your review – for example, is there a structured form for reviewers to complete or will you be required to write free text?
+- You will need to submit your review online as there a structured form for reviewers to complete.

 - Do you have any conflicts of interest?
 If so, make the editor aware immediately.

 - Whether you can complete the review in the allotted time.
-If you later find yourself struggling to meet the deadline, let the editor know, so they can inform the author of any delays.
+If you later find yourself struggling to meet the deadline, let the editor know, so they can inform the author of any delays & can get it reviewed from other additional reviewers on time.

 You’ve received your invite and said yes, here’s what to do next.